plausible/website/_posts/2020-11-24-how-to-track-outbound-link-clicks-using-your-website-analytics.md

 This is a cumbersome, time consuming and slow process not used by many site owners due to its inconvenience.

-### A simple method to track outbound link clicks in Google Analytics
+## A simpler method to track outbound link clicks in Google Analytics

 At Plausible Analytics, we've worked on a more straightforward method that can help you automate the process of tracking external link clicks without any coding or knowledge of JavaScript.